RSeidelsohn/license-checker-rseidelsohn/README.md

 ## Changes (see a more detailed and always up-to-date list [here](https://github.com/RSeidelsohn/license-checker-rseidelsohn/releases))

+### Version 4.2.2

+Fix a bug that produced incorrect relative license file paths when using `--relativeLicensePath` together with `--files` and `--out`.

 ### Version 4.2.1

 Refactor many more parts of the still old code, extracting more functionality into separate functions and files and providing more descriptive argument, variable and function names.